Get the kit — A$297

 The key principles are: check the seven rights before every administration, sign the MAR immediately after administration, document PRN medications with full context, report every medication error through your incident management system, audit MAR charts at multiple levels, and ensure every worker who administers medication is trained and competency-assessed.

-If you are preparing for your SIL certification audit, the SIL Rescue Kit includes a MAR template, medication management policy, incident report form, and all other documents you need — ready to customise and deploy.
+If you are preparing for your SIL certification audit, the Complete SIL Kit includes a MAR template, medication management policy, incident report form, and all other documents you need — ready to customise and deploy.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.